Level 5 Diploma validated by the University of Brighton

 The extensive range of industry links that the school has built up over the years play a key part in helping to ensure that course content is up to date and these contacts are frequently a source of exciting design projects for students to undertake during their course.
 A vital source of potential work shadowing, employment and internships these links also provide a source of lecturers and support tutors who play an important role in the delivery, teaching and learning experience of students overall.

 The KLC Diploma Interior Design is recognised as providing students with the practical knowledge and skills combined with creativity and professionalism to gain entry to the interior design industry.
 KLC's Careers Service will work closely with individual students if required to help them make a successful transition from course to workplace.
+Students should be aware that it is becoming increasingly commonplace within the interior design industry for recent graduates to be offered an internship of one to three months before full employment is offered.
 Many Diploma graduates ultimately hope to run their own design practice but look to gain valuable experience as part of a design team on graduation.
 Typically, they opt for small or medium size studios where they can gain hands on experience across the board.
 Career workshops and assistance with CVs and portfolios are an integral part of the course.
 In addition individual career advice sessions can be provided and, with regular approaches from some of the leading design companies, it is often possible to put graduating students directly in touch with potential employers.

 Students are encouraged to opt for work shadowing during their second year which is organised by the Careers Service through KLC's extensive range of contacts in the industry.
 The inclusion of a one year Student Membership of the BIID (British Institute of Interior Design) within the course fee, provides excellent networking and broader study opportunities.